Eastside Preparatory School

 Eastside Preparatory School is an independent school for upper and middle school students.
 It is located in Kirkland, Washington, US.
 It is a secular, coed, college-preparatory school for grades 5–12.
-The Head of School is Dr. Terry Macaluso.
+The Head of School is Mr. Sam Uzwack.

 History

 Eastside Prep was founded in May 2002 by a group of parents and educators seeking more school choice, with a focus on interdisciplinary work and strategic thinking.
 Dr. Terry Macaluso, previously Head of School at Lakeside School, was a consultant to the founders and subsequently became the Head of School at Eastside Prep.
 The school opened its doors in September 2003 with 16 students in grades 6 and 7, along with 3 full-time and 1 part-time faculty.
 Eastside Prep graduated its first class of students in 2009.

 Eastside Prep has expanded each year, adding students, faculty, administrators and buildings.
-At the beginning of the 2018–19 school year, the school has over 100 employees and over 480 students in grades 5–12.
+At the beginning of the 2023–24 school year, the school has over 125 employees and over 530 students in grades 5–12.

 In fall of 2015, Eastside Prep expanded, completing the construction of a new 4 story building (The Macaluso Academic Collaborative) that includes a gym, science labs, a design lab, an amphitheater and several multi-purpose classrooms.
-In fall of 2018 the school's newest building (TALI Hall) opened.
-TALI is a 50,000 square foot building housing a 500+-seat theatre, new art studios, a set shop, instrumental and choral music rooms, science labs, general purpose classrooms and administrative offices.
+In fall of 2018 TALI Hall opened; a 50,000 square foot building housing a 500+-seat theatre, art studios, a set shop, instrumental and choral music rooms, science labs, general purpose classrooms and administrative offices.